Dannydropz/phuketradar/replit.md

 ## Recent Changes

+**October 16, 2025 - Cron Scheduler Re-enabled & Duplicate Detection Improved**
+- ✅ **Re-added embedded cron scheduler** to web server after Replit removed separate Scheduled Deployment feature
+- ✅ Scheduler runs every 4 hours with database lock protection to prevent duplicate runs from multiple instances
+- ✅ **Lowered semantic duplicate threshold from 85% to 80%** for more aggressive near-duplicate detection
+- ✅ Now catches stories about same event from different Facebook sources with slightly different wording
+- ✅ Tested and confirmed: scheduler initializes properly with log message on startup
+- ✅ Both manual and automated scraping use 80% threshold consistently

 **October 15, 2025 - CRITICAL FIX: Schema Sync for Production Deployment**
 - ✅ **Root Cause**: Production database had `scheduler_locks` and `session` tables that weren't in Drizzle schema
 - ✅ **Problem**: Replit deployment wanted to DROP these tables, which would break the scheduler and sessions